Newly appointed California Sen. Laphonza Butler will not seek election to a full term in 2024 – KION546

 AP Political Writer

-LOS ANGELES (AP) — Newly appointed California Democratic Sen. Laphonza Butler will not seek election to a full term in 2024, avoiding what would have been a costly and competitive race for the seat held for three decades by the late Dianne Feinstein.
+LOS ANGELES (AP) — Newly appointed California Democratic Sen. Laphonza Butler announced Thursday she will not seek election to a full term in 2024, avoiding what would have been a costly and bruising race for the seat held for three decades by the late Dianne Feinstein.

 Butler — who was named earlier this month by Democratic Gov. Gavin Newsom to complete Feinstein’s remaining term — said in a statement she made the decision after considering “what kind of life I want to have, what kind of service I want to offer and what kind of voice I want to bring forward.”

 Her candidacy would have complicated an already crowded race that includes several other prominent Democrats — U.S. Reps.
-Katie Porter, Adam Schiff and Barbara Lee — and Republican Steve Garvey, a former baseball MVP.
+Katie Porter, Adam Schiff and Barbara Lee — and Republican Steve Garvey, a former Major League Baseball star.

 Butler, a Democratic insider and former labor leader, had never held public office before joining the Senate.